-The concept of the penthouse is to create a very calm atmosphere, where attention is paid to the mass of the architecture and a soberly tinted use of materials.
+The concept of the penthouse had to create a calm atmosphere, where attention is paid to the mass of the architecture and a soberly tinted use of materials.

-The volume effects in the woodwork, the kitchen island, and the bathroom are quite robustly designed with a largely architectural undertone.
+Overall woodwork, the kitchen island, and the bathroom are quite robustly designed with a largely architectural undertone.
 The broad, massive larch parquet, the soft, gray and natural clay plaster, the beige limestone, and the darkened, soft-aged oak veneer form the sober material palette.
-The central fireplace in the living room, with an asymmetrical arrangement of furniture, forms an important space in the penthouse as a salon.